Control engineering: industry sector overview

 The work is interesting and day-to-day there is huge variety in what you'll do - from design and development to testing and report writing.
 Seeing a complete system come together from the start is very satisfying.
 Salaries aren't the best in the world when you start out and near to deadlines hours can be long.

-David Hamilton is a principal consultant with Oxford Technologies Limited.
+Thanks to David Hamilton for his help with this article.
+David is a principal consultant with Oxford Technologies Limited.